qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 layer |paintEffects| :ref:`paint effects <draw_effects>` to enhance its rendering.

-Because describing all the options of all the symbol layer types would not be possible, only particular and significative ones are mentioned below.
+Because describing all the options of all the symbol layer types would not be possible, only particular and significant ones are mentioned below.

 Common parameters
 ^^^^^^^^^^^^^^^^^